openfin/excel-api-example/README.md

 4) If you initially don't see workbooks on Openfin side, refresh the HTML page.

 ## Custom Functions:
-The excel plugin also allows you to call custom JS functions from excel.
+The Excel plugin also allows you to call custom JS functions from excel.
+You can use them to do some complicated calculations using your connected app and feed the result back to Excel, or you can simply use them to register cells that you would like to be updated by your connected app.

 You can call a custom function by entering following in the formula bar:

 ```